pippyn/icloud3/Readme.md

 iCloud3 uses two methods of determining the distance between home and your current location — by calculating the straight line distance using geometry formulas (like the Proximity sensor) and by using the Waze Route Tracker to determine the distance based on the driving route.
 *Valid values: waze, calc.
 Default: waze*

 *Note:* The Waze distance becomes less accurate when you are close to home.
-At distances less than 1 kilometer or 1 mile, the calculation method is used.
+The calculation method is used at distances less than 1 mile or 1 kilometer.

 **waze_min_distance, waze_max_distance**
 These values are also used to determine if the polling internal should be based on the Waze distance.
 The calculated distance must be between these values for the Waze distance to be used.